Creating a Workflow

 Prerequisites

-In order to create a workflow, the system must first have a place established to house the workflow.
-This setup only needs to be completed once on any system, and is likely to have already been completed.
+To create a workflow, the system must first have a place established to house the workflow as detailed in the Initial Setup for Workflows topic.
+On any system, this setup only needs to be completed once and is likely to have already been completed.
 However, if the System Setup tab does not have a folder that allows workflow children (as shown in the Step 1: Create a New Workflow section below), then this initial configuration needs to be completed before any workflows can be created.
-The steps for the configuration are detailed in the Initial Setup for Workflows topic here.

 Considerations

-Steps 1 - 3, and step 5, of workflow creation must all be completed in a single session in order to save the workflow configuration.
-Therefore, care should be taken during initial configuration to ensure that the steps can be completed and work is not lost.
+Steps 1 - 3, and step 5, of workflow creation must all be completed in a single session to save the workflow configuration.
+Therefore, take care during initial configuration to ensure that the steps can be completed and work is not lost.

-Each of the items below must be true in order to save a workflow configuration:
+Each of the items below must be true to save a workflow configuration:

-• All states must have an associated assignee, or a default assignee must be assigned to the workflow
+• All states must have an assignee, or a default assignee must be assigned to the workflow.

 Step 1: Create a New Workflow